 Which is the best toilet brush to use?

-Eww, toilet brushes are the most horrendous of items to keep in your bathroom especially when you’ve got little kids who want to stir it in the bowl before they’ve flushed!
+Eww, toilet brushes are the most horrendous items to keep in your bathroom, especially when you’ve got little kids that don’t know how to use a toilet brush and stir it around the bowl before they’ve flushed!

-I do not clean with a toilet brush because I don’t feel that it cleans the bowl as well as putting your hands down with some glove on and scrubbing with a green scrubby and some cream cleaner.
+I do not clean with a toilet brush because I don’t feel that it cleans the bowl, as well as scrubbing with a green scrubby and cream cleaner.

-Toilet brushes can be huge germ collecters especially when they get full of soggy loo roll and other unmentionables!
-I was hugely thrilled when I found a solution to this gross problem in the shape of a rubber loo brush; nothing sticks to it, there are no screws to go rusty and it’s super easy to sanitise!
+Toilet brushes can be huge germ collectors, especially when they get full of soggy loo roll and other unmentionables!
+I was thrilled when I found this hygienic alternative to a toilet brush in the shape of a rubber toilet bowl brush with holder, like this one, nothing sticks to it, there are no screws to go rusty, and it’s super easy to sanitize!